geomagpy/magpy/README.md

 The datas et need to contain X,Y and Z components of which X and Y are analyzed.
 You can use MagPy's timeseries methods to transform your data sets accordingly if needed.

-A month of one minute data is provided in `example2`, which corresponds to an [INTERMAGNET] IAF archive file.
-Reading a file in this format will load one minute data by default.
+A week of one second data is provided in `example4`.
+We will filter this data set to one-minute resolution first.
 Accessing hourly data and other information is described below.

+        data = read(example4)
-        data2 = read(example2)
+        data2 = data.filter()
         kvals = act.K_fmi(data2)

 The output of the K_fmi method is a DataStream object which contains timesteps and K values associated with the 'var1'